zufardhiyaulhaq/nodejsweekly/charts/nodeweekly/README.md

-# nodeweekly
+# nodeweekly charts
-Get data from nodeweekly.com and create Weekly CRDs based on community-operator & push to datastore
+Helm chart for nodeweeklys

 ### Installing the charts
 From root directory of nodeweekly.
 Please edit the values.yaml inside charts before applying.